Your relationships have outgrown the system holding them.

 One person knows which funder is mid-conversation.
 Another remembers why a partner went quiet.
 The coordinator is manually keeping track of outcome surveys to send each week.

-It works, until that person is out, or carrying more relationships than anyone can hold.
-Then a grant renewal slips.
-A partner reaches back out but no one remembers the history.
-The impact report just has activity counts instead of true outcomes.
+It works until that person is out or managing more relationships than anyone can keep track of.
+Then a grant renewal slips or a multi-year partner gets a welcome email when they reach out.
+And at the end of the year, the impact report just has activity counts instead of true outcomes.

-We scale nonprofit relationship development with systems that don't rely on staff memory so momentum survives turnover, growth, and a full plate.
+We get your relationships out of spreadsheets and inboxes and into systems that don't rely on one person's memory, so momentum survives turnover, growth, and a full plate.

-A short readiness check across the three relationship types most scaling nonprofits manage at once.
+A short readiness check across the three relationship types most growing nonprofits manage at once.

-Just answer a handful of honest questions and we'll send back a readiness summary you can bring into a leadership conversation.
-No pitch, just a clear read on where your systems are solid and where they'll strain as you grow.
+Answer a handful of honest questions and we'll send back a readiness summary you can bring into a leadership conversation.
+You get clear read on where your systems are solid and where they'll strain as you grow.

-The systems we build hold three kinds of relationships at once.
+The systems we build hold the relationships you need.

 Donors and funders